thondascully/optimal-keyboard-layout/README.md

 - **Assign specific keys to their respective finger**

+This is a diagram that displays the keys assigned to each finger.
+By default, each key is set to `-` (see note above)

 <img width="1269" alt="Screen Shot 2022-12-18 at 10 05 44 PM" src="https://user-images.githubusercontent.com/114739901/208358828-d866fc55-897f-4f3b-84ed-fcd861c12224.png">

 - **Think of algorithm:**